nrennie/PrettyPDF/README.md

 ## Changing colours and logo

-If you want to update this template to use different a different colour or logo, open up the `_extensions/nrennie/PrettyPDF/PrettyPDF.tex` file after you have installed the extension.
+If you want to update this template to use a different colour or logo, open up the `_extensions/nrennie/PrettyPDF/PrettyPDF.tex` file after you have installed the extension.

 ### Logo